quicwg/multipath/draft-ietf-quic-multipath.md

 When advertising the enable_multipath transport parameter, the endpoint MUST use non-zero source and destination connection IDs.
-If an enable_multipath transport parameter is received and the carrying packet does not contain a non-zero length connection ID, the receiver MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.
+If an enable_multipath transport parameter is received and the carrying packet contains a zero length connection ID, the receiver MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.